 Being a creature of habit, the owl will normally roost in the same position every day often on a wooden beam in a building or in a nestbox.
 Initially, aim to place the food precisely where the owl stands.
 Once the owl has discovered it is edible, you may place the food in a slightly different position (but not outdoors in the open).
 In temperatures below –2oC food can be placed on a warmed flat stone.
 Food items placed in nestboxes or on elevated beams in a building are generally safe from scavengers.
 The best time to feed is just after dusk when the birds are likely to be out hunting, but avoid flushing birds out into rain or high wind.
 A ladder will need to be positioned for the duration of the feeding period.
 Ensure the ladder is tied off and be aware of the risks involved in carrying items up a ladder in the dark, in potentially icy conditions.

 When weather conditions have returned to normal, gradually reduce feeding over a period of several days then stop.
 Long-term feeding can result in dependency and should not be undertaken without very careful consideration.
 Wherever possible, avoid putting food items directly into a nestbox in the period running up to egg-laying (normally from early March onwards).
 However, unusually cold weather generally delays egg-laying and, in such circumstances, keeping the adult birds alive may be deemed the priority.

-Note that Barn Owls are protected under the Wildlife and Countryside Act, 1981 (as amended).
-It is illegal to disturb them when they are at or near a nest containing eggs or dependent young.
-It is also illegal to release captive-bred birds into the wild without a licence.
+Note that Barn Owls are protected under the Wildlife and Countryside Act.
+It is illegal to disturb them when they are at or near a nest containing eggs or young.